woossi0/suite/docs/usermanual/source/intro/installation/ubuntu/install.rst

               echo "deb https://<username>:<password>@apt-ee.boundlessgeo.com/suite/v45/ubuntu/ trusty main" >> /etc/apt/sources.list.d/opengeo.list

-         .. note: If you have OpenGeo Suite Enterprise and do not have a user name and password, please `contact us <http://boundlessgeo.com/about/contact-us/sales>`_.
+         .. note:: If you have OpenGeo Suite Enterprise and do not have a user name and password, please `contact us <http://boundlessgeo.com/about/contact-us/sales>`_.

 Installation process
 --------------------